sovitagar/docker_mqtt_mongo_flask/README.md

 ### ```app2```

 `mqtt_client.py` brings about the implementation of mqtt client using python.
 This client acts as a `subscriber` which subscribes to a topic `new_prediction`.
 We make use of mosquitto_pub cli to publish messages to the broker using the same topic.
 Once a message is received at the client, we first validate if the message follows a schema/pattern.
-This is achived by specifying the pattern in the ``schemaValidator.json``.
+This is achieved by specifying the pattern in the ``schemaValidator.json``.
-Once the message is validated, it is inserted into a mongo databse and is now ready to consumed by the rest api.
+Once the message is validated, it is inserted into a mongo database and is now ready to consumed by the rest api.

 ### ```docker-mosquitto``` is the server implementation of MQTT broker.

 All the three have individual Dockerfiles which enables them to run on a container.

-## Uisng mosquitto_pub for publishing messages
+## Using mosquitto_pub for publishing messages

-1. First we need to install mosquitto_pub and mosquitto_sub cli tool, freely avavilable on the internet.
+1. First we need to install mosquitto_pub and mosquitto_sub cli tool, freely available on the internet.
 2. Next navigate to the folder where mosquitto was installed.
 3. Use the below syntax to transmit a message -
 ```